Duet3D/wiki-content/How_to_guides/Commissioning.md

 # Check Heater Functionality

 Since we have checked for proper operation of our thermistors, we may now check our heaters.
-* On the Machine Control page, enter a number in the "Active" box for each heater.
+* On the Dashboard page, enter a number in the "Active" box for each heater.
 Start off with a low number such as 35°C.
 * Select the drop down box next to "Tool 0" and click "Select Tool".

 You should see the corresponding temperature begin to rise.
 It is possible that it will overshoot the set temperature a bit, this is OK.